Menu

 As our province and our country faces tough financial times and a shift towards austerity, there is an increasing need to show the vital role that archives play in preserving our history and protecting democracy.
 Now is the time to collectively raise our voices and advocate for archives.
 This week is your opportunity to celebrate the creative ways you speak up and out for your repository and for archives in general.

-Explore the story submissions shared by archives, museums, and libraries all over Ontario, reminding us that we are stronger together!
+Explore the story submissions from archives, museums, and libraries all over Ontario, reminding us that we are stronger together!

 Making Archives Visible: Exploring Bruce County’s Marine History and Records